Welcome to the Bavarian Graduate School

 The Elitenetzwerk Bayern ...

 is an initiative of the state of Bavaria to support the education and advancement of highly talented students.
-With the help of the Elitenetzwerk Bayern, we are able to offer an "elite" degree program for the best students in our master programs.
-Outstanding performance in one of the three Master's programs will be honoured by the newly formed academic degree of a "Master of Science with Honours".
+With the help of the Elitenetzwerk Bayern and our two universities, we are able to offer an "elite" degree program for the best students in our master programs.
+Outstanding performance in one of the three Master's programs will be honoured by various, exclusive course offers and by the academic degree of a "Master of Science" with an additional designation with honours.

 For further information about these elite program, please read on in our section "Infomation for students".